If you made any changes in Pure these will be visible here soon.

 Scholarly biography

-I hold degrees in Sound Arts and Design (BA Hons) from University of the Arts London and Communication Art and Design (MPhil) from the Royal College of Art.
-I am undertaking a PhD in the Faculty of Social Science and Public Policy at King’s College London.
+I hold degrees in Sound Arts and Design (BA Hons) from University of the Arts London, Communication Art and Design (MPhil) from the Royal College of Art and Sociology (PhD) from King’s College London.

-My first edited book, The Image of Whiteness: Contemporary Photography and Racialization, was published by SPBH Editions and Art on the Underground in 2019.
-I am currently working on a monograph provisionally titled Photography’s White Racial Frame (Bloomsbury, forthcoming).
+My first edited book, The Image of Whiteness: Contemporary Photography and Racialization, was published by SPBH Editions and Art on the Underground in 2019, with a second edition published in 2022.
+I am currently working on a monograph provisionally titled Photography’s White Racial Frame (Bloomsbury Philosophy, forthcoming).

-My visual work includes photogaphy, drawing, and text.
-I parody, humourise and critique commonly consumed, sensed or technologised objects usually taken for granted, revealing the strange ways their meanings are bound up in social systems such as racial whiteness, exoticism and bourgeois taste.
-I have performed at Frieze London and Tate Britain.
+My art practice is informed by long term social research projects and includes photogaphy, digital media, data visualisation, drawing, text, sound and performance.
+In this I hope to parody, humourise and critique commonly consumed, sensed or technologised objects usually taken for granted, revealing the strange ways their meanings are bound up in social systems such as racial whiteness, exoticism and bourgeois taste.
+I have presented work at University of Brighton, Vogue Photo Festival, Frieze London, Phoenix Art Space and Tate Britain.

 Education/Academic qualification